huggingface/dataset-viewer/DEVELOPER_GUIDE.md

 - build with `make build`
 - version the new files in `dist/`

-And then update the library version in the services that require the update, for example if the library is `libcache`:
+And then update the library version in the services that require the update, for example if the library is `libcommon`:

 ```
-poetry update libcache
+poetry update libcommon
 ```

 If service is updated, we don't update its version in the `pyproject.yaml` file.
 But we have to update the [docker images file](./chart/docker-images.yaml) with the new image tag.
 Then the CI will test the new docker images, and we will be able to deploy them to the infrastructure.